Is Your Magnesium Low? What Your Hair Can Tell You

 How Hair Absorbs Nutrients and Toxins

-Interpreting Hair Tissue Mineral and Mineral Ratios
+Interpreting Mineral Levels and Ratios

 HTMA reveals both absolute and relative deficiencies.
 Absolute deficiency occurs when tissue mineral levels fall substantially below optimal ranges.
+Relative deficiency appears through imbalanced ratios between nutrients—which is often more clinically significant.

-Critical ratios like sodium-to-potassium reflect stress response intensity.
-These patterns show interconnected mineral relationships that affect overall health.
-For an in-depth analysis, consider ordering a comprehensive hair mineral analysis test kit.
+The calcium-to-magnesium ratio should ideally sit around 6.67:1.
+When this ratio climbs higher, it signals metabolic stress, impaired energy production, and potential soft-tissue calcium deposits.
+Critical ratios like sodium-to-potassium reflect the intensity of your adrenal stress response.
+These patterns reveal interconnected mineral relationships that affect your overall health.
+For an in-depth analysis, consider ordering a hair mineral analysis test kit.

 The Impact of Stress and Medication on Mineral Levels